Sakshi-kushwah219/India-General-Election-2024--Power-bi-Dashboard/README.md

 ## 📊 Dashboard Highlights
 :

-📂 Access the Raw Data
+📂 Access the Data
 You can view and download the raw data used in this project here:
-👉 Raw Data Folder
+- <a href=" https://github.com/Sakshi-kushwah219/India-General-Election-2024--Power-bi-Dashboard/tree/main/Raw%20Data"> DATA SET</a>